 Another way to correct this issue is to have your Salesforce Administrator change the datatype of the field.

 Lead Source & Data Format

 Before you confirm your mappings, you will see the option to choose what you would like the Lead Source to be set to for your exported LeadGenius data, and how you would like that to be updated.
-As above, you can set the Lead Source to Update Always, If Blank, or Never.
+As above, you can set the writeback rule for Lead Source to Always or If Blank.

 I noticed that some of the fields in my Salesforce are not showing up in LeadGenius for mapping.
 How do I fix this?

 Sometimes, due to settings within Salesforce, some fields may be hidden for some users but are visible to others.
 In order for Salesforce fields to show in LeadGenius, they must be visible to the user whose account is connected to the LeadGenius integration.

 In order to correct this issue, your Salesforce Administrator will need to go under Setup → Build → Leads → Fields, find the field that is not showing in LeadGenius, and then Set Field Security Level and make that field visible to the user.